gaogaotiantian/viztracer/docs/source/basic_usage.rst

     vizviewer --flamegraph result.json

 You can use the external trace processor with ``--use_external_processor``, which does not have the RAM limits as the browser.
-This is helpful when you try to open a large trace.
+This is helpful when you try to open a large trace file.

 .. code-block::